 - Do you have time to prepare and train staff?

-After 31 December 2020, you will need an EORI number to move goods between the UK and the EU.
+Since January 1 2021, you need an EORI number to move goods between the UK and the EU.
 If you do not have one, you may have increased costs and delays.
 For example, if HMRC cannot clear your goods you may have to pay storage fees.
 For Northern Ireland businesses, an XI EORI number is needed to move goods between NI and non-EU countries (including GB), make a declaration in NI and get a customs decision in NI.
 In order to get an EORI that starts with XI, a business must already have an EORI that starts with GB.
 It is possible for a business to apply for a GB and XI EORI number at the same time.

 If I already have a deferment account, can I use this for imports and exports after the EU Transition Period?

 Businesses in Northern Ireland will be able to use an existing Duty Deferment account provided it is supported by a Customs Comprehensive Guarantee.
 However, if the value of your imports increase, you should revisit the value of your deferment account limit (and your guarantee) to ensure you can continue to import an increased level of imports and not breach your deferment account limit.

 For the business to act as a declarant (importer of record) and clear goods in the EU, an EU establishment will be required, or an indirect representative that is resident in the importing country should be appointed to undertake customs formalities in the EU on your behalf.
 It is also understood that in order to operate a Duty Deferment account in the EU, an EU establishment will be required.

 An establishment is usually determined on a case-by-case basis based on each trader's individual circumstances.
 However, indicators of an establishment include having human and technical resources available to carry out normal business activities or make some business decisions in the country in question.